ddeereAMCHS/1022-String-Methods/README.md

 - Create a variable that combines the first two
 - Output the first three letters of your name using substring
 - Output the last three letters of your name using substring and length
-- Output the fourth character in your name using charAt
+- Output the character that is located at index 3 in your name
 - Output the index of the first occurrence of the space character in your name

 ***Example Output:***\